Harold Castro Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.73 team ERA is No. 1 among all MLB pitching staffs.
+- The Padres have the top team ERA across all league pitching staffs (3.71).

 © 2023 Data Skrive.
 All rights reserved.